What Is the Difference Between CBD and THC?

 Which Cannabinoid Is Right for You?

 Finding the right cannabinoid for your needs involves a thoughtful and individualized approach.
 Start by identifying your specific wellness goals, whether it’s relief from minor aches and pains, stress, or other issues.
 Experiment with different cannabinoids, like CBD or THC, in various forms, like oil tinctures, edibles, or topicals, to determine which suits you best.
-Pay attention to dosage, starting with lower amounts and gradually adjust your dosage accordingly.
+Pay attention to dosage, starting with lower amounts and gradually adjusting your dosage accordingly.

 Choose products from reputable sources that provide clear information about their contents and undergo third-party testing for quality and purity.
 Keeping a journal to track your experiences can be helpful in refining your preferences and finding the cannabinoid product that aligns with your unique needs and lifestyle.